Key Takeaway

 Managing Gastrointestinal Side Effects

 Both Wegovy and metformin can cause nausea, diarrhea, and abdominal discomfort.
 Wegovy's dose escalation schedule (starting at 0.25 mg and increasing monthly over 16 weeks to the maintenance dose of 2.4 mg) is designed to minimize GI symptoms.
-If you are already stable on metformin, your provider will typically maintain that dose while titrating Wegovy upward.
+If you're already stable on metformin, your provider will typically maintain that dose while titrating Wegovy upward.

-If GI symptoms become difficult to manage, your provider may temporarily reduce the metformin dose, switch to extended-release metformin, or slow the Wegovy titration schedule.
+Try the BMI Calculator →If GI symptoms become difficult to manage, your provider may temporarily reduce the metformin dose, switch to extended-release metformin, or slow the Wegovy titration schedule.
 Eating smaller, more frequent meals and avoiding high-fat foods can also help reduce nausea during the adjustment period.

 What to Consider